davidhellerw/A-B-Testing-Analysis/README.md

 ## Project Overview

-This project evaluates the effectiveness of a new user interface (UI) design implemented by Vanguard, a financial services company, using an A/B testing approach.
+This project evaluates the effectiveness of a new user interface (UI) design implemented by an anonymous financial services company, using an A/B testing approach.
 The main goal is to determine whether the new design leads to improvements in user engagement, completion rates, and overall user experience compared to the old design.

 ## Project Components